RohDonghee/Machine_Learning/02.Supervised_Learning/Regression.md

 ## Performance Evaluation Measures
 Various quantitative metrics are used to measure prediction accuracy and the model's explanatory power.
+※ The choice of evaluation metric heavily depends on the specific situation and the business context.
+There is no single "perfect" metric; instead, you choose the one that aligns best with what you care about most in your predictions
 | Metric | Formula / Description | Key Characteristics |
 | :--- | :--- | :--- |
 | **MSE (Mean Squared Error)** | $\frac{1}{n} \sum e_i^2$ | Heavily penalizes larger errors due to the squaring of residuals. |